-- 11.1 This Code describes infringements of the rules in FIDE regulations, determines the sanctions incurred, regulates the organisation and function of the bodies responsible for taking decisions and the procedures to be followed before these bodies. - 11.2 The list of offences presented hereunder represents commonly recognized concrete forms or manifestations of unethical behaviour, as proscribed in more general terms in Part III of this Code, in satisfaction of the principle of legality: an offender must know or foresee in advance which conduct is marked as unacceptable and what sanction may be imposed for such unacceptable conduct. - 11.3 The list of offences is not intended to be exhaustive, and any action or behaviour that is unlawful or violates Chess rules and regulations, or is inconsistent with the ethical values and principles mentioned in Part III, may be considered to fall within the scope of this Code. - 11.4 The following conduct shall constitute a violation of these Rules (in each case, whether effected directly or indirectly) if committed by any person subject to this Code:
+- 11.1 This Code describes infringements of the rules in FIDE regulations, determines the sanctions incurred, regulates the organisation and function of the bodies responsible for taking decisions and the procedures to be followed before these bodies. - 11.2 The list of offences presented hereunder represents commonly recognized concrete forms or manifestations of unethical behaviour, as proscribed in more general terms in Part III of this Code, in satisfaction of the principle of legality: an offender must know or foresee in advance which conduct is marked as unacceptable and what sanction may be imposed for such unacceptable conduct. - 11.3 The following conduct shall constitute a violation of these Rules (in each case, whether effected directly or indirectly) if committed by any person subject to this Code: